Football: Juventus ‘sorry and angry’ after exit from Champions League, says Allegri

 “We are sorry and angry.
 The team finished well so it’s not a physical matter.
 We must continue working.”

+The defeat will put more pressure on Allegri on a day in which prosecutors in Italy closed preliminary investigations into alleged false accounting by Juve.

-It has been a poor season so far for Juve in Serie A as they languish in eighth place, 10 points off top spot, but Allegri hopes the players will take the battling spirit they showed in Lisbon into the domestic competition.
+It has also been a poor season so far for the team in Serie A as they languish in eighth place, 10 points off top spot, but Allegri hopes the players will take the battling spirit they showed in Lisbon into the domestic competition.

 “Now let’s think about Serie A, let’s start from the last 20 minutes (of this game) and try to win at Lecce (on Saturday).
 We must make the effort and continue to work to remain in the championship (race),” he said.